worldemar/investment-portfolio-optimizer/README.md

 ### How to use

+- Install requirements via `python3 -m pip install -r requirements.txt`

-- Save market data into `tickers.csv` file.
+- Save market data into [asset_returns.csv](asset_returns.csv) file.
 Each row is one rebalancing period, each column is revenue from corresponding asset.
 Look at example file for details.
-- Open [Portfolio.py](Portfolio.py) and edit `__score` function to your taste.
-- Open [color_map.py](color_map.py) and edit asset colors to your taste.
+- Open [asset_colors.py](asset_colors.py) and edit asset colors to your taste.
-- Run `optimizer.py` with `--precision=10` and take a look at output.
+- Run `optimizer.py` with `--precision=10` and take a look at standard output.
 Precision is specified in percent.

 Results of edge case portfolios will be displayed in terminal.